Aman0509/learningSystemDesign/README.md

 Following problems may arise in the two-phase commit protocol:

-- What if one of the nodes crashes?
-- What if the coordinator itself crashes?
-- It is a blocking protocol.
+- Suppose, if some participants send "Ok" or "Yes" during the voting or prepare phase, it indicates they are ready to commit.
+However, they become blocked while waiting to determine if all other participants are also ready.
+If the coordinator fails at this point, these participants will remain in limbo, unable to determine whether to commit or roll back.
+They stay blocked until they receive a Commit or Rollback message from the coordinator or the request times out.
+This characteristic makes 2PC a blocking protocol.
+- When dealing with large databases containing millions of rows, holding locks on rows for multiple transactions increases system latency.
+Holding locks on such large tables for extended periods is also risky.
+This issue is known as the "long-living transactions problem."

 ## Three-phase commit

 ![three-phase-commit](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-II/distributed-transactions/three-phase-commit.png)

 Three-phase commit (3PC) is an extension of the two-phase commit where the commit phase is split into two phases.
 This helps with the blocking problem that occurs in the two-phase commit protocol.
+If the coordinator fails before sending a pre commit message, other participants will unanimously agree that the operation was aborted.

 ### Phases